chenlifei/Photography-classification-in-aesthetics/README.md

 dataset url: https://drive.google.com/open?id=0B4IRvXQLN6BtTkN3YW9BSDgxUXM

-1. dataset.zip is used for color histogram and VGG: dataset.zip
+1. dataset.zip is used for color histogram and VGG

 2. dataset4.zip is used for triplet loss